willdphan/age-related-conditions/README.md

 # Age-Related Conditions Prediction

 ## Description
-This code is designed to predict the risk of three age-related conditions based on anonymized health metrics.
+The competition dataset contains anonymized health metrics linked to three age-related conditions, aiming to predict a binary outcome of the diagnosis.
 The dataset, sourced from the Behavioral Risk Factor Surveillance System (BRFSS), has been refined to focus on fifty-six health characteristics linked to these conditions.
 The primary goal is to predict a binary outcome of diagnosis:

 - class 1: diagnosed with one of the three conditions
 - class 0: no diagnosis